-Singled out by critics as a brilliant, elegant and personal artist, Judith Jáuregui has become one of the most highly valued figures on the Spanish musical scene.
+Singled out by critics as a brilliant, elegant and personal artist, Judith Jáuregui has become one of the most sought-after figures of the Spanish musical scene.

-Likewise, along with other collaborations, she has worked with the Castile and León Orquesta Sinfónica, the Bilbao Sinfónica, the Murcia Sinfónica, the Comunidad de Madrid Orchestra, the Oviedo Filarmonía and with prestigious international ensembles including the MKO - Munich Chamber Orchestra, Das Neue Orchester of Cologne, the Aarhus Symfoniorkester, the Slovak Sinfonietta and Venezuela's Simón Bolívar Orchestra, having the opportunity to work with distinguished conductors like Andrey Boreyko, Marc Soustrot, Diego Matheuz, Alexander Liebreich, Jaime Martín, Victor Pablo Pérez, Christoph Spering and Kaspar Zehnder.
+Likewise she has collaborated with the Castile and Leon Symphony Orchestra, the Bilbao Symphony, the Murcia Symphony, the Comunidad de Madrid Orchestra, the Oviedo Filarmonia, as well as with prestigious international ensembles including the Prague Philharmonia, Das Neue Orchester of Cologne, the Aarhus Symphony Orchestra, the Slovak Sinfonietta and the Simón Bolívar Orchestra of Venezuela, having the opportunity to work with acclaimed conductors like Andrey Boreyko, Marc Soustrot, Diego Matheuz, Jaime Martín, Victor Pablo Pérez, Christoph Spering and Kaspar Zehnder.

-In line with her enterprising character, and in search of artistic freedom, in 2013 Jáuregui created her own record label, BerliMusic.
-Its latest release, entitled "X", takes a voyage inside the ecstasy of Scriabin, supported by his inspiration in Frederic Chopin and by the profound mark that his visionary art left on the young Karol Szymanovski.
-Previously, the label released "Aura", a journey through Impressionist music, and "Para Alicia, inspiración española", an emotive homage to the unforgettable Alicia de Larrocha and Spain’s piano tradition, with Granados, Falla and Albéniz.
-Her first recording published by Columna Música was devoted to Robert Schumann and was recognised as the Best Classical Music Album in the MIN Independent Music Prizes.
-She has also recorded for media such as Radio Nacional de España, Radio Televisión Española and Radio France's France Musique.
+In line with her entrepreneurial character, in 2013 Jáuregui created her own record label BerliMusic.
+Its latest release, titled "X", is an immersion in the ecstasy of Scriabin, his inspiration in Chopin and their influence on Szymanowski.
+Her previous recordings cover a variety of composers and periods, from Debussy, Liszt or Mompou to Albéniz, Granados and Schumann.
+Her first recording (Robert Schumann, the art of the minute), published by Columna Música, won the Best Classical Music Album Award at the MIN Independent Music Prizes.
+She has also recorded for media such as Radio Nacional de España, Radio Televisión Española and France Musique of Radio France.